GDC-ConsumerEdge/parameter-store/examples/eps_to_csv/workflows/README.md

 ## Repository Operating Modes (`MODE` Variable)

-The behavior of several workflows depends on the value of the `MODE` repository variable.
+The behavior of the several caller workflows defined below depend on the value of the `MODE` repository variable.
 This variable dictates the primary source of truth for configuration:

 *   **`GIT` Mode:** In this mode, the configuration source of truth is considered to be the files directly within the Git repository (e.g., the `cluster-intent-source-of-truth.csv` file).
 Changes are typically managed through standard Git pull requests, and hydration processes might be triggered directly based on file modifications within the repository.
 There will be no interaction with the EPS.
 *   **`EPS` Mode:** In this mode, the primary source of truth is the external Edge Parameter Store (EPS).
 Workflows are designed to interact with EPS to: